core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 **SIDs as identityref**

 SIDs are globally unique and can be used as identityref.
 This approach is both compact and simple to implement.
 When SIDs are used, identityref MUST be encoded using a CBOR unsigned integer data item (major type 0) or CBOR signed integer (major type 1), depending on the actual value.
-The value represents the delta between the identity SID and the SID of the assigned leaf.
+The value represents the delta between the SID of the identity assigned to the leaf and the SID of the base identity defined for this leaf.

 **Name as identityref**